Atharv-a/Projects/README.md

--#Bookmarker extension.
+#Bookmarker extension.

--Chrome extension that store websites and tabs for future use.
+Chrome extension that store websites and tabs for future use.